 When Charles Clarke was Home Secretary he wished to reflect public opinion by tipping the scales of justice in favour of the victims of crime.
 It is reasonable to ask if he was equally concerned that there were victims of the criminal justice system itself, individuals whose lives had been totally disrupted by the miscarriages of justice they had suffered.
 According to Charles Clarke at that time, the Home Office was not fit for purpose.

-- Today Theresa May holds the office of Home Secretary.
+- Today Amber Rudd holds the office of Home Secretary.

 Since Billie-Jo was murdered there have been three general elections, eight Home Secretaries, and disarray at the Home Office.
 Political careers have soared and foundered.
 At a more local level the same is true of careers within Sussex police.
 Individuals connected with the case have retired or moved on.